nukethebees/containers/README.md

 # Containers

-My implementations of containers, sorting algorithms, and allocators.
+My implementations of various containers, sorting algorithms, and allocators.

 Unit tests are found in `tests` and benchmarks in `benchmarks`.